 "Consent" means words or overt actions by a person who is competent to give informed consent indicating a freely given agreement to have sexual intercourse or sexual contact.
+Consent is not an issue in alleged violations of 940.225 sub.
+(2) (c), (cm), (d), (g), (h), and (i).
 The following persons are presumed incapable of consent but the presumption may be rebutted by competent evidence: